yanghengqiang/45/Game-Architecture.md

 and see the crappy lag :trollface:

-### Game server
+### Game Server

-The server code in `server/server.js` file contains all the config/information and functions related to game logic such as: food's mass, movement speed, minimum mass distance to be able to eat, random color, hit test, process player movement...
+The server code at `server/server.js` contains all the config/information and functions related to the game logic such as: food's mass, movement speed, minimum mass difference to be able to eat, random color, hit test, process player movement, etc.

-All the game logic are processed on server side.
-The communication between server and client will be explained in the next section.
+All the game logic is processed on the server side.
+The communication between server and client will be explained in the following section.

-On server side, we handle the player list in `users` array and the food list in `foods` array.
-We also have a `sockets` array to store all the socket connection from connected players.
+The player list is handled in the server side, inside the `users` array.
+The food list is inside the `foods` array.
+There's also a `sockets` array to store all the socket connections from connected players.

-Initially, we run a simple loop with `setInterval` on server side to spawn food randomly every second, but running a looop on server side is a bad idea, it slow the server down dramatically and causing lag on client side even there are only 2 players connected!
+Initially, a simple loop is ran with a `setInterval` on server side to spawn food randomly every second, but running a loop on the server side is a bad idea, as it slows the server down dramatically and causes lag on the client side even if there are only 2 players connected.

-That's why we changed to a new (current) way: When a player connected to the game, server will spawn **30** random foods, this number can be changed by `newFoodPerPlayer` variable.
-And when a player eat a food, there will be **1** new food spawned, this number configured in `respawnFoodPerPlayer` variable.
-But if the total number of foods in game arena larger than **50** (see `maxFoodCount`), the server will stop serving foods.
+That's why we changed to a new (current) way: When a player connects to the game, the server will spawn **30** new random foods, (note this number can be changed at the `newFoodPerPlayer` variable).
+And when a player eats a food, **1** new food will be spawned, this number can be changed at the `respawnFoodPerPlayer` variable.
+If the total number of foods in the game arena is higher than **50** (see `maxFoodCount`), the server will stop serving new foods.

-# Client-Server communication
+# Client-Server Communication

-The communication between Client and Server can be separated into 2 stages: **Authentication** and **In-Game Communication**
+The communication between the Client and the Server sides can be separated into 2 stages: **Authentication** and **In-Game Communication**

 ### Authentication

 ![](http://i.imgur.com/q0WWIxt.png)

-When a player connects, a popup will display to ask him enter his name.
-Then, new socket connection will open.
-The server receives new connection and accept it with `welcome` message, attached with a `UserID` of this client.
+When a new player connects, a popup will be shown asking their name.
+Then, a new socket connection will be opened.
+The server receives this new connection and accept it with `welcome` message, attached with the `UserID` of this client.

-When a client receives `welcome` message, it will reply back with `gotit` message, attached with the `Player's name`.
+When the client receives that `welcome` message, it will reply with a `gotit` message, attached with the `Player's name`.

-When server receives `gotit`, it will broadcast to every connected player (except the current player) that someone has joined the game with `playerJoin` message.
-Every players who has connected to the game will receives this message and update their player list (draw new enemy on screen,...)
+When the server receives that `gotit`, it will broadcast it back to every connected player (except the current player) that someone has joined the game with `playerJoin` message.
+Every players who has connected to the game will receives this message and update their player list (draw new enemy on screen, etc.)

-Then, the game start!
+Then, the game starts!

 ### In-Game Communication
-We have 3 types of communication when the game started: **Game Logic**, **Chat** and **Ping** (check latency)
+There are 3 types of communication once the game is started: **Game Logic**, **Chat** and **Ping** (check latency)
 #### Game Logic
-(TBD...)
+[TBD]

 #### Chat
-We implemented chat using the below diagram:
+Chat is implemented using the following diagram:

 ![](http://i.imgur.com/dbBc8Nc.png)

-When a player enter new message and press Enter.
-New message will be sent to server with **playerChat** message.
-Server receives new chat message and broadcast to other players with **serverSendPlayerChat** message.
+When a player sends a new message and press enter, a new message will be sent to the server as a **playerChat** message.
+The server then receives that message and broadcasts it to the other players with **serverSendPlayerChat**.

-Every players when received the **serverSendPlayerChat** message will parse the chat message and put them to their chatbox.
+When a player receives the **serverSendPlayerChat** message, it will parse the chat message and put it into their chatbox.

-#### Ping (check latency)
+#### Ping (Latency)
 Every game has `-ping` command to check the latency of a connection to server.
 It's very easy to implement this latency checking command:

 ![](http://i.imgur.com/epBau83.png)

 At the beginning of the check, we save the start time.
-Then send a message to server, let's call it: **ping**.
-When the server receives **ping** message, it will reply back with **pong** message.
-And when the **pong** arrived client side, we will calculate the distance between start time and end time.
-That's our ping!
+Then send a message to server, let's call it **ping**.
+When the server receives that **ping** message, it will reply back with a **pong** message.
+And when the **pong** arrives the client side, we can calculate the difference between the start time and end time.
+As simple as that!